kiboschool/course-mathematical-thinking/src/homework/problem-sets/week2.md

-## Problem Set 2
+# Problem Set Week 2

 ## Submission

-This problem set is due Sunday October 23rd at 10pm

 - You may collaborate with up your peers.
 If you do, be sure to mention who you collaborated with explicitly in your submission.
 For example, write "I worked